Ifeanyisunday/MovieSearch-App/README.md

 This is a simple Movie Search App built with React.js that allows users to search for movies using the OMDb API.
-The app fetches movie details based on the user's query and displays the results dynamically.
+The app fetches movie details based on the user's query and displays the results.

 <!-- Features -->